 The plug-in accounts for people in a variety of financial situations, whether they have money to spend or none at all.
 This is why packages range from Premium to absolutely FREE!

-Of course, the more you pay the more benefits you receive, but even with its limited amount of tools, the free package is still a tremendous boost for people looking to increase their site’s online presence, whilst still sticking to the affordable aspect of WordPress itself.
+Of course, the more you pay the more benefits you receive!
+However, even with its limited amount of tools, the free package is still a tremendous boost for people looking to increase their site’s online presence – while remaining affordable.

 SEO Framework Subscriptions